Kaltsoon/nosql/material/1-nosql-introduction.md

 Familiarize yourself with the NoSQL database management systems by reading the acticle [What is NoSQL?](https://www.mongodb.com/resources/basics/databases/nosql-explained).
 Once you have read through the article, test your knowledge by completing the [Moodle quiz](#TODO).
 After passing the quiz, you can move on to the next section.

 > [!IMPORTANT]
-> Exercise 1 👨‍💻: Take and pass the [Moodle quiz](#TODO) related to the principles of the NoSQL database management systems.
+> Exercise 1 👨‍💻: Take and pass the "Introduction to NoSQL database management systems" Moodle quiz related to the principles of the NoSQL database management systems.

 ⏭️ [Move on to the next section](./2-mongo-introduction.md)